CSC207-2022F-UofT/course-project-linkout/README.md

 - The user can no longer log in for this amount of time.
 Relevant entities: User, Admin

+#### UserLike use case
+>1.
+A user is able to like another user.
+>2.
+If two users both liked each other, they are matched, and have access to each other's contact information.
+##### The flow
+When User A clicked a like button somewhere on a screen, it triggered the action perform method inside the screen class, and the action perform method is going to call the controller and pass in necessary data.
+Then the controller bunddle the input data into an instance of class InputData, and tell the interactor to do its job through an interface meanwhile passing in the input data.
+After the interactor has done its work, it will first save the user A’s action into database through UserActDsGateway interface(implemented by LikeGateway), then it asks the presenter to return a view, meanwhile the controller detected the result, then the view module detected the change in controller, and updates the screen, so user gets alerted.

 ### Design patterns

 We have implemented the Factory design pattern for the User entity.